openshift/aws-efs-operator/TESTING.md

     * Verify shared write access (write from one pod is readable by another, etc.)

 * Multiple SharedVolumes
-    * Same FS/AP in different namespaces
+    * Same FS/AP in different namespaces ✔
-        * Validate shared write access from pods in each namespace
+        * Validate shared write access from pods in each namespace ✔
-    * Multiple APs, same FS (should appear as separate data stores)
+    * Multiple APs, same FS (should appear as separate data stores) ✔
-        * Separate pods
+        * Separate pods ✔
         * <font color=red>Single pod with multiple volume defs</font>
-    * Separate APs on separate FSes (should appear as separate data stores)
+    * Separate APs on separate FSes (should appear as separate data stores) ✔
-        * Separate pods
+        * Separate pods ✔
-        * Single pod with multiple volume defs
+        * <font color=red>Single pod with multiple volume defs</font>

 ## Weird cases

 * Identical SharedVolumes in the same namespace.
 (This should work, right?
-Though it's unnecessary.)
+Though it's unnecessary.) ✔

 ## Operator resiliency